JannisFiechter/homelab-docs/lab.md

 ## 🧊 Proxmox VE (PVE) Nodes

-Two Proxmox VE nodes (`pve1` and `pve2`) form a cluster with high availability.
+Two Proxmox VE nodes (`pve1` and `pve2`) form a cluster.
 Storage is currently local (ZFS-backed) with plans to possibly add Ceph for shared storage in the future.

 ### 🔹 Hosted VMs:
 - **Windows VM** – for testing software under development.